Imoh E. Akpan

 Experience

-Imoh E. Akpan is an accomplished litigator with nearly 15 years of experience representing corporations and insurers in a variety of matters involving catastrophic injury, wrongful death, general negligence, negligent security, civil rights, product liability, and other types of claims.
-He has taken over 15 jury trials and 200 bench trials to verdict, most them involving commercial motor vehicles.
+Imoh E. Akpan is an accomplished litigator with nearly 20 years of experience representing corporations and insurers in a variety of matters involving catastrophic injury, wrongful death, general negligence, negligent security, civil rights, product liability, and other types of claims.
+He has taken over 15 jury trials and 250 bench trials to verdict, most of them involving commercial motor vehicles.
 A trusted counselor to his longtime clients, he has particularly deep experience in the trucking and transportation, retail and hospitality, and construction industries.

 Imoh has defended a variety of trucking and transportation matters involving passenger vehicle accidents, wrongful death, owner-operator liability, logo liability, and negligence claims.
 He has handled more than 20 rapid response investigations and has deposed accident reconstruction and human factors experts, police officers, vocational rehabilitation counselors, economists, orthopedists, neurologists, and neuropsychologists.

 Imoh also has significant experience in the retail and hospitality industry, particularly handling civil rights, civil assault and battery, defamation, negligent security, and slip and fall claims in state and federal courts in Maryland and Washington, D.C.
 He has represented a wide range of retail clients, including apartment complexes, big box retailers, hotels, private security companies, and special police officers.
 While the majority of Imoh’s practice involves trial litigation, he also has appellate experience, which includes clerking for the Hon.
-Inez Smith Reid in the District of Columbia Court of Appeals and acting as lead appellate counsel in 10 appeals, including five before the Court of Special Appeals for Maryland and one before the Court of Appeals for Maryland.
+Inez Smith Reid in the District of Columbia Court of Appeals and acting as lead appellate counsel in over 10 appeals, including six before the Appellate Court of Maryland and one before the Maryland Supreme Court.

-Imoh co-chairs the annual gala for the University of Baltimore’s Fannie Angelos Program for Academic Excellence, which was designed to help minority students gain admittance to law school, offer support, and job assistance after graduation.
+Imoh co-chaired the annual gala for the University of Baltimore’s Fannie Angelos Program for Academic Excellence from 2017 through 2020.
+The Fannie Angelos Program was designed to help minority students gain admittance to law school and offer support and job assistance after graduation.
 In 2017, the Fannie Angelos Program won the American Bar Association’s Diversity Leadership Award.

 During law school, Imoh worked as a student attorney for the Baltimore City Office of the Public Defender and was the managing editor of the University of Baltimore’s Intellectual Property Law Journal.
 He also gained experience as a law clerk for the Hon.
 Althea M. Handy in the Baltimore City Circuit Court.